Subdivision-Based Mesh Convolution Networks

-If $\mathcal{M}$ has Loop subdivision sequence connectivity, we can establish a 4-to-1 face mapping from each mesh $\mathcal{M}_i$, $i>0$, to mesh $\mathcal{M}_{i-1}$, which can be regarded as the topological inverse of Loop subdivision ignoring vertex geometry updates (see Fig.~\ref{fig:4to1_mapping}(b)).
+If $\mathcal{M}$ has Loop subdivision sequence connectivity, we can establish a 4-to-1 face mapping from each mesh $\mathcal{M}_i$, $i>0$, to mesh $\mathcal{M}_{i-1}$, which can be regarded as the topological inverse of Loop subdivision (i.e.\ ignoring vertex geometry updates) (see Fig.~\ref{fig:4to1_mapping}(b)).

 Most common meshes, whether designed by artists or scanned by sensors, lack Loop subdivision sequence connectivity.
-Hence, we first remesh the input mesh via a self-parameterization to give it this property, for a specified base size and subdivision depth, using methods explained in Sec.~\ref{sec:meshgen}.
-In the rest of this section, we assume that the input mesh has already been remeshed appropriately.
+Hence, we first remesh the input mesh via a self-parameterization to confer this property on it, for a specified base size and subdivision depth, using methods explained in Sec.~\ref{sec:meshgen}.
+The remainder of this section will assume that the input mesh has been appropriately remeshed.